vsch/Javafx-WebView-Debugger/README.md

 established.
 Having a real debugger makes minced meat of script initialization issues.

 The current version is the the code I use in my [IntelliJ IDEA] plugin, [Markdown Navigator].
 With any functionality specific to my project added using the API of this library.

-I will be creating an example project based on Oracle's WebViewSample app with debugging implemented.
-It is easier to create and see a working example than to write a lot of words explaining how to do it.
-This will come later.

-If you are working with JavaFX WebView scripts and need this functionality ASAP, please contact me and I will see if we can make this happen sooner than later.
-Knowing that someone needs this will provide a little motivation to getting it done.
-A little motivation can go a long way.
+If you are working with JavaFX WebView scripts you need this functionality ASAP.
+Bugs that took hours to figure out now take literally seconds to minutes without any recompilation or major log reading.
+Take a look at the [Web View Debug Sample] application to see what you get and how to add it to your code.

 #### What is working